This week we had to cover a wild subject of our choice.

 A very simple compliant joint is the revolution joint.
 This joint is simply composed of a thin arc line

-As you may see in the video if I go too far, the joint doesn’t restore it’s original position.
-I is plasticaly deformed.
+As you may see in the video if I go too far, the joint doesn’t restore its original position.
+It is deformed forever.